yokolet's notelets

 Output: -1

+This problem has only two kinds of letters, so greedy approach would work.
 At first, count zeros and ones.
 The difference should be 0 or 1 to make an alternating string.
 Next step is which one would be the first character.
-Assuming, the first character is the one of more count, if the current character is not the one supposed to be, count up invalid.
+Assuming, the first character is the one of more count, if the current character is not the one supposed to be.
+In such a case, count up invalid.
 The swap function counts doubly, so it returns the value divided by 2.

 Solution